martin-montas/WordPress-Mysql-K8s-Deployment/README.md

 # WordPress-MySQL-K8s-Deployment
-Just a simple K8s tutorial to get me started with container orchestration.
+Just a simple K8s tutorial to get you started with container orchestration.

 Kubernetes, often abbreviated as K8s (K-eight-s), is an open-source container orchestration platform originally developed by Google and now maintained by the Cloud Native Computing Foundation (CNCF).
 It automates the deployment, scaling, and management of containerized applications.